 This would be the cheapest policy you can purchase and does provide you with a measure of protection if you are only disabled for a short time.
 However, the length of this disability insurance benefit period is not long enough to cover even the average disability.
 The risks of such a short benefit period are too high, and a longer benefit period is strongly advised.

 This disability insurance benefit period is more expensive but protects for longer.
-It is a better choice than the five year option for those that can afford it and gives a physician a decade to arrange his affairs should he need to find a way to provide for his family once the benefit period ends.
-Again the cost difference for a ten year plan is not less compared to a full benefit period to age 65 so a lover benefit period is better.
+It is a better choice than the five-year option for those that can afford it and gives a physician a decade to arrange his affairs should he need to find a way to provide for his family once the benefit period ends.
+Again the cost difference for a ten-year plan is not less compared to a full benefit period to age 65, so a longer benefit period is better.

 Having protection against disability financial ramifications until you retire leaves you with no worry of losing the lifestyle you worked so hard for due to disability.
-This is the best policy to have if you can afford it, but needless to say, has a higher premium payment.
-Most policies of this benefit period continue to award you with benefits until you reach retirement age (usually 65).
+This is the best policy to have if you can afford it, but needless to say has a higher premium payment.
+Most of these policies continue to award you the benefit amount until you reach retirement age (usually 65).
 You can purchase even more benefits by extending that to the age of 67 or even 70.

 The best bet is to choose the most prolonged benefit period you can afford and put money into investments that won’t ever “expire” (as benefits would) so that you can transition your disability insurance payments to financial independence in the future.

-Unless you use the same insurance company for both your short and long term disability insurance, you must apply all over again for coverage, proving your disability even if you were approved for short term disability.
+Unless you use the same insurance company for both your short and long-term disability insurance, you must apply all over again for coverage, proving your disability even if you were granted eligibility for short-term disability.

-Since this demands a waiting period for communication between the doctors and your insurance company, it’s crucial to start this process before your short term disability period ends so that you aren’t left with a period without benefits.
+Since this demands a waiting period for communication between the doctors and insurers, it’s crucial that policyholders start this process before the maximum benefit period ends so that you aren’t left with a period without benefits.